 Legislation: European Convention on Human Rights 1950 article 8.
 Cases: ABC v St George's...

-Members of Chambers have extensive experience and expertise in most aspects of professional negligence litigation.
+Members of Chambers have extensive experience and expertise in professional negligence litigation.

 Notable cases include: